Links on Android Authority may earn us a commission. Learn more.

 BandLab is an above-average audio recorder.
 It’s mostly for whole band or musician setups.
 It features a 12-track mixer, a bunch of audio samples, a looper, a guitar tuner, and, of course, the ability to record audio.
 It may be a little much for a single artist or simple voice recordings.
 However, those who want to give audio recording a real try and need multiple tracks have a decent option with this one.
 There is also a social media element that people seem to enjoy.

 Dolby On is a shockingly good audio recording app.
 It’s useful for both voice and instruments.
 It not only does the basics like recording audio, but you can fiddle with it in a number of ways.
 The features include an EQ, spatial audio, noise reduction, de-essing, and even fade in and out effects.
 The thing is, it doesn’t take a lot of words to describe this app but it does a bunch of stuff.
 This was one of our picks for the best of 2020 despite being just an audio recorder.
 It’s that good.
+The only downside is that it’s difficult to back-up files if you don’t export the audio, so make sure you do that.
 The app is also free as of the time of this writing.

 Easy Voice Recorder

 Easy Voice Recorder is what the name says.
 This is mostly for simple voice recordings.
 You hit the button, it records some audio, and that’s it, basically.
 It works great for recording lectures, interviews, and other practical uses.
 It also exports to MP3 so it’s also decent for the occasional acoustic guitar recording or something similar.
 The app also supports Wear OS and includes a dark theme.
 The free version contains ads and the premium version does not.
 This is a good, simple audio recorder.

 FL Studio Mobile